bongssss/personal-finance-dashboard/README.md

 ## 🎯 Success Metrics

-By the end of the month, you'll have:
+By the end of the project:
-- ✅ Full-stack application with authentication
+- Full-stack application with authentication
-- ✅ CRUD operations for expenses
+- CRUD operations for expenses
-- ✅ Visual analytics with charts
+- Visual analytics with charts
-- ✅ Budget tracking system
+- Budget tracking system
-- ✅ Responsive, modern UI
+- Responsive, modern UI
-- ✅ RESTful API with documentation
+- RESTful API with documentation
-- ✅ TypeScript for type safety
+- TypeScript for type safety
-- ✅ Mobile-friendly design
+- Mobile-friendly design
+- 🔐 Full user authentication
+- 💸 CRUD expense tracking
+- 📊 Data visualization with charts
+- 🎯 Monthly budgeting
+- 🌗 Responsive light/dark UI
+- Clean code with modals + toast UX
+- 💾 SQLite persistence
+- 📦 RESTful APIs with FastAPI

-## 🔄 Future Enhancements (Post-MVP)
+## 🔄 Future Enhancements (hopefully lol)

 If you want to continue after the month:
 - Receipt image upload and OCR